-How to Treat My Asthma-Related Case
+How We Functionally Treat An Asthma-Related Case

 Asthma-related symptoms and attacks often stem from a person’s negative reaction to an environmental allergen like ragweed, mold, or smoke.
 Exposure to regular workplace irritants like chemical fumes or dust can also trigger the inflammatory response.
 Determining what provokes your asthma, and then understanding what can be done to minimize those situations would be a great additional first step in treating your case.